msebi/KIWI-Patch/README.md

 See this [link](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/windows_build_instructions.md#why-is-my-build-slow) for speeding up the build as well

 as this [one](https://chromium.googlesource.com/chromium/src/+/HEAD/docs/windows_build_instructions.md#using-visual-studio-intellisense) for building and debugging using Visual Studio.

+For building on ubuntu, follow the steps [here](https://github.com/kiwibrowser/src#building).

+Development was done in parallel (both on Win 10 and Ubuntu); it was more convenient to debug and test on windows 10 and then port the respective changes to Ubuntu.

+Building in Ubuntu takes longer because of the extra layer added by the vm.

 ## Notes